KAFA

 Shedding Light on Gender-Based Violence in Canada’s Arab Community

 Kafa, which translates to "enough" in Arabic, is a community-driven research initiative aimed at understanding and addressing gender-based violence (GBV) within Canada’s Arab community.
-This collaborative project seeks to fill crucial knowledge gaps and implement promising practices to support survivors and prevent future instances of GBV.
+This collaborative project aims to address critical knowledge gaps and implement effective practices to support survivors and prevent future instances of GBV.

 Background